Chipotle Mexican Grill: Finding A Middle Ground

 When the stock was trading at $500, $600, and $700, I would never have thought that at $390 per share, I wouldn't be snapping up CMG stock.

 My long-term belief in the company hasn't changed.
-The last year has just reminded me that events do affect the intrinsic value of a company.
+The last year has just reminded me that some events significantly affect the intrinsic value of a company.
 That doesn't mean any lost value is gone permanently, but that the company has to work to gain it back over time.
 I am not looking to buy a company simply because its price drops (for the reasoning listed above).
 I am looking to buy an above-average company (I think Chipotle has demonstrated this over time) when the market doubts its premium valuation.
 Because no matter what happens, I am confident that Chipotle is still better than your average company.

 Conclusion